Avoid vitamin D toxicity in dogs with natural, not fortified, diet

 At Lyka, we focus on achieving the right balance, ample vitamin D for health beyond the bare minimums required by regulatory bodies such as AAFCO, but no-where near the levels that can cause chronic or acute vitamin D poisoning.
 We can do this because we lovingly prepare our foods in our own human grade kitchen and do not use synthetic vitamins.
 We believe that synthetic vitamins may overwhelm the system compared to natural food-based vitamins because they can be missing important cofactors or phytonutrients that help regulate bio-absorption and transportation in the body.

-Get your 7-day trial Lyka box now and worry no more about your dog’s vitamin D intake in their diet.
+Get your Starter Box now and worry no more about your dog’s vitamin D intake in their diet.

 If you are concerned of your dog being on a food involved with the recall, consider seeing an Integrative Vet in hospitals like All Natural Vet Care with access to Vitamin D testing or at minimum have there blood calcium levels tested (an early clue for vitamin D excess).